parabolic/parabolic.github.io/_posts/2022-03-02-gcp-workload-identity-with-gke-and-terraform.markdown

 #### [IAM Roles]
 A service account is usually granted an IAM role that defines the authorization scope for other GCP resources.
-With that said, we can safely assume that a service account deals with the authentication and the IAM role with the authorization.
+With that said, we can safely assume that a service account deals with authentication and the IAM role deals with authorization.

 #### [Public-Private Key Pairs]
 Each service account correlates with a public/private RSA key pair.